-Telehealth appointments accounted for 13-17% of all U.S. patient visits in 2021 and this number is expected to grow in 2022.
+Telehealth appointments accounted for 13-17% of all U.S. patient visits in 2021 and this number is expected to continue to grow.
 Many businesses want to be a part of this growing market, but designing a telehealth video conferencing solution requires attention to four important factors: quality, user experience (UX), regulatory compliance and pricing.
 In this guide, we’ll explore these factors and how telehealth providers can build a successful video solution with video APIs.

 Your patients may not know the ins-and-outs of your telehealth application, but they’ll immediately notice when your audio and video quality isn’t up to par.
 In a 2021 telehealth survey, dissatisfied patients listed technical issues among their top concerns.
 Common technical issues in video conferencing software—including lag, jitter and packet loss—are typically found in out-of-the-box (OOTB) solutions that use a mainly public cloud infrastructure.
 These issues interrupt calls and are frustrating during business meetings; they’re even more disruptive in healthcare settings where practitioners often communicate sensitive information to patients.

 Providers may need to prioritize video over voice quality, especially when dealing with low bandwidth.
 In other cases, healthcare practitioners may turn to voice calls over face-to-face communication, depending on the appointment type.
 This is where APIs come in.
 In contrast to OOTB solutions, APIs are flexible and customizable, enabling providers to build telehealth video conferencing solutions according to their patients’ needs.